Wuture/MemSearch/README.md

 3. search.py: Contains the search functions used by the application to identify keywords and retrieve relevant results from your OS history.

-4. search_and_save_pdf.py: This utility allows you to perform searches and compile the results into a PDF document, providing a tangible output for your search queries.

-5. active_window_tracker.py: Focuses on capturing screenshots of the active window rather than the entire screen.
+4. active_window.py: Focuses on capturing screenshots of the active window rather than the entire screen.
 Note: This script currently has bugs and is pending fixes.

-6. system_tracker.py: Tracks all open applications, marking each as active or dormant, thus providing a comprehensive view of your system's application usage over time.
+5. system_tracker.py: Tracks all open applications, marking each as active or dormant, thus providing a comprehensive view of your system's application usage over time.

-7. analyze_usage_behavior.py: Analyze user software usage on their computers.
+6. analyze_usage_behavior.py: Analyze user software usage on their computers.

-8. schedule_analysis.py: Schedule software usage analysis every day.
+7. schedule_analysis.py: Schedule software usage analysis every day.

-9. daily_summary.py: generate an AI report of user's usage today.
+8. daily_summary.py: generate an AI report of user's usage today.
 User could proceed to ask questions about his daily routines.